JosephLai241/URS/.github/PULL_REQUEST_TEMPLATE.md

 Paste entire traceback here.
 Make sure the traceback is formatted correctly.
 ```

-# List All Changes That Have Been Made
+# List the Most Significant Changes That Have Been Made

 **Please delete sections and/or fields that are not relevant.**

 ### Added

-- User interface
-  - Summary of change
-    - Describing the change
-- Source code
-  - Summary of change
-    - Describing the change
-- `README`
-  - Summary of change
+- Summary of some new feature
-    - Describing the change
+  - Description of the addition
-- Tests
-  - Summary of change
+- Summary of some new feature
-    - Describing the change
+  - Description of the addition
-- Repository documents
-  - Summary of change
+- Summary of some new feature
-    - Describing the change
+  - Description of the addition
-- Community documents
-  - Summary of change
+- Summary of some new feature
-    - Describing the change
+  - Description of the addition

 ### Changed

-- User interface
-  - Summary of change
-    - Describing the change
-- Source code
-  - Summary of change
-    - Describing the change
-- `README`
-  - Summary of change
+- Summary of something that changed
-    - Describing the change
+  - Description of the change
-- Tests
-  - Summary of change
+- Summary of something that changed
-    - Describing the change
+  - Description of the change
-- Repository documents
-  - Summary of change
+- Summary of something that changed
-    - Describing the change
+  - Description of the change
-- Community documents
-  - Summary of change
+- Summary of something that changed
-    - Describing the change
+  - Description of the change

 ### Deprecated

-- User interface
+- Summary of something that has been deprecated
+  - Summary of what has been deprecated
-  - Summary of change
+- Summary of something that has been deprecated
-    - Describing the change
-- Source code
-  - Summary of change
+  - Summary of what has been deprecated
-    - Describing the change
-- `README`
-  - Summary of change
+- Summary of something that has been deprecated
-    - Describing the change
-- Tests
-  - Summary of change
+  - Summary of what has been deprecated
-    - Describing the change
-- Repository documents
-  - Summary of change
+- Summary of something that has been deprecated
-    - Describing the change
-- Community documents
-  - Summary of change
+  - Summary of what has been deprecated
-    - Describing the change

 # How Has This Been Tested?